AML Reference

 How this section is organized

 AML is a declarative language for defining semantic models.
-The sidebar groups by object type and language feature:
+The reference is grouped by object type and by language feature, mirroring the sidebar.

 Core objects